centreon/centreon-documentation/versioned_docs/version-21.10/releases/centreon-core.md

 - [Charts] Fixed slowdown in graphics display
 - [Configuration] Fixed an issue that caused the export of the poller configuration files to fail when a disabled host template was used
 - [Configuration] Fixed checkbox selection after enabling/disabling a contact via icons
-- [Core] Proxy settings were saved with empty parameters
+- [Core] Fixed an issue where proxy settings were saved with empty parameters
 - [Install] Fixed database user creation with remote DBMS
 - [Monitoring] Fixed display of acknowledgement information in legacy Resources Status pages
 - [Monitoring] fixed relation issue for recurrent downtimes